jrliv/notes/OperatingSystems/Notes/README.md

 > The fork call returns a value, which is zero in the child and equal to the child’s **PID (Process IDentifier)** in the parent.
 Using the returned PID, the two processes can see which one is the parent process and which one is the child process.

-Example:

 > x = fork()
-> What will the value of x be after the fork?
-It will either be 0 or the id of the child that got forked.
+> 1. What will the value of x be after the fork? <u>It will either be 0 or the id of the child that got forked.</u>

-> What is the value returned to the parent?
-The id of the child.
+> 2. What is the value returned to the parent? <u>The id of the child.</u>

-> What is the value returned to the child process that gets created by the fork?
-0
+> 3. What is the value returned to the child process that gets created by the fork? <u>0</u>

 ![Process management system calls](https://github.com/jrliv/notes/blob/master/OperatingSystems/Images/ProcessManagementSystemCalls.JPG)